 They have interpersonal intelligence, which makes them aware of other people’s feelings.

 Borderlines tend to focus on other people to avoid feelings of rejection.
-However, studies have shown how people with BPD were more self-aware than healthy people.
+However, studies have shown how people with borderline personality disorder were more self-aware than healthy people.
 Self-awareness can lead to more self-shame and guilt, resulting in an endless cycle of unhealthy coping mechanisms.

 How do borderlines think?